 Meditations come in a wide variety of forms.
 It is important to find a type of meditation that works for you.
 Fortunately, many meditation resources are available for free on-line.
 For example, mediation guru Tara Brach provides a slew of free guided meditations on her website.

 My favourite meditations incorporate spiritual and body-based perspectives.
-I particularly like the meditations developed by psychotherapist Judith Blackstone in her book, Belonging Here.
+I particularly like the meditations developed by psychotherapist Judith Blackstone in her book, Belonging Here: A Guide for the Spiritually Sensitive Person.

 RE-EARTHING YOUR SELF